• Skip to primary navigation

 • Bring a large pot of salty water to a boil for the pasta.
 While you're waiting, make the pesto.

-• In the bowl of your food processor add arugula, almonds, garlic, parmesan, cheese, lemon juice and salt.
+• In the bowl of your food processor add arugula, nuts, garlic, parmesan, cheese, lemon juice and salt.
 Pulse until arugula is broken down and mixture is incorporated.

 • While the food processor is running, drizzle in olive oil until everything comes together is a rough paste.
 I like the mixture to have a bit of texture and not be completely smooth.